mathworks/docmaker/tbx/docmakerdoc/automation.md

   |- docmakerdoc
 ```

 with Markdown documents in `doc` and generated HTML documents, index files and other resources in `tbx/docmakerdoc`.
-This approach has the advantage of separating the shipping and non-shipping files, but the disadvantage that the generated artifacts need to be moved from the (non-shipping) source to the shipping folder.
+Since DocMaker generates output in place, the output needs to be moved to the shipping folder as a second step.

 ## Generating documentation